JeffreyRobertLynch/GlassBox-XAI/README.md

 - Each variant was fine-tuned using different loss functions: Dice Loss, Tversky Loss, or Hybrid Dice-Tversky Loss.

 ---

-### Metrics Explained
-- **Dice Coefficient** measures how well the predicted lesion area overlaps with the actual lesion.
-IT is especially sensitive to errors in small lesions and is a standard metric in medical image segmentation.
-- **Intersection over Union (IoU)**	is a stricter version of Dice.
-Penalizes all boundary mismatches equally, which can underrepresent small or subtle lesions.
-- **Recall (Sensitivity)** measures how well the model captures all lesion areas.
-Crucial in medical contexts, where missing even a small lesion could be risky.
-- **Precision**	measures how many predicted lesion areas were correct.
-Helps avoid false alarms that could lead to unnecessary concern or procedures.
-- **F1 Score** balances precision and recall.
-Useful when both missing and over-detecting lesions have consequences.
-- **Pixel Accuracy** shows the overall percentage of correctly labeled pixels.
-Can be misleading in medical imaging, where lesions may be a small part of the image.

-**All metrics contribute to measuring performance, but Dice is emphasized due to its greater alignment with decision-support needs and regulatory expectations.**

 ### Model Performance Comparison